-Erwin Blumenfeld is regarded as one of the most influential photographers of the twentieth century.
-An experimenter and innovator, he produced an extensive body of work throughout his thirty-five year career including black and white nudes, celebrity portraiture, advertising campaigns and his renowned fashion photography.
+Erwin Blumenfeld (1897-1969) was an influential 20th century photographer.
+An experimenter and innovator, he produced an extensive body of work throughout his 35 year career including black and white nudes, celebrity portraiture, advertising campaigns and his renowned fashion photography.

-After World War II in 1941, Blumenfeld moved to New York where he was immediately put under contract by Harper's Bazaar and after three years, he began freelance work for American Vogue.
-Over the next fifteen years, Blumenfeld's work was featured on numerous Vogue covers and in a variety of publications including Seventeen, Glamour and House & Garden.
-During this period, he also worked a photographer for the Oval Room of the Dayton Department Store in Minneapolis and produced advertising campaign for cosmetics clients such as Helena Rubenstein, Elizabeth Arden and L'Oreal.
+After World War II in 1941, Blumenfeld moved to New York where he was immediately put under contract by Harper's Bazaar.
+After three years, he began freelance work for American Vogue.
+Over the next 15 years, Blumenfeld's work was featured on numerous Vogue covers and in a variety of publications including Seventeen, Glamour and House & Garden.
+During this period, he also worked a photographer for the Oval Room of the Dayton Department Store in Minneapolis and produced advertising campaign for cosmetics clients such as Helena Rubenstein, Elizabeth Arden and L'Oréal.

 In the late fifties, he also began to create motion pictures, hoping to use them commercially, and began work on his biography and his book My One Hundred Best Photos, which, despite being a renowned fashion photographer, only included four of his fashion images.

 Following Blumenfeld's death in 1969, numerous books on his work have been published, namely The Naked and the Veiled by his son, Yorick Blumenfeld.
 His photographs have been exhibited at international galleries including the Pompidou Gallery in Paris; the Barbican in London; and the Hague Museum of Photography in the Netherlands.